Tass Mourdoukoutas: Club career

 Mourdoukoutas made his professional debut for Western Sydney Wanderers in a 1–1 draw with Wellington Phoenix on 13 January 2018, coming on for Steven Lustica in the 88th minute.
 He signed his first professional contract with the Wanderers on 8 June 2018, penning a two-year deal with the club.
 Mourdoukoutas scored his first professional goal in a Round 15 clash with Melbourne City on 23 January 2019, scoring the Wanderers' second as they went on to lose 4–3.
 In February 2020, he signed a three-year extension with the club.
 On 16 June 2022, it was announced that he would be departing the club, as he sought out an opportunity for increased gametime.

 In June 2022, Mourdoukoutas signed with Canadian Premier League side York United through 2023.
 He made his debut for York on July 8, against Forge FC.
 He departed the club after the 2023 season.

 In December 2023, he signed with Valour FC for the 2024 season.
 He departed the club after the 2024 season.

 In January 2025, Mourdoukoutas returned to Australia and joined A-League club Perth Glory for the remainder of the 2024–25 season.
 He departed the club at the conclusion of his contract at the end of June 2025, and immediately joined the Marconi Stallions in the second-tier NPL Men's NSW.

+On 11 December 2025, Mourdoukoutas joined Auckland FC (OFC) as one of the first five signings for the OFC Pro League.
+On 14 January 2026, Mourdoukoutas was announced as the inaugural captain for the OFC squad.